upstream-se/guidebook-draft/docs/meta/structural-governance/index.md

   Defines the structural topology, navigation model, and relational conventions of the guidebook.

 - **[Content model](./content-model/)**
-  Defines page types, structural obligations, and composition rules.
+  Defines the page types, structural obligations, and specialization rules that govern how content is constructed in the guidebook.

 - **[Concept taxonomy](./concept-taxonomy/)**
   Defines the classification rules for conceptual entities in the guidebook.